-

 Once the system understands your document structure, it moves to identifying the fields you need.
 This includes reading values, standardizing formats, and mapping them consistently across different document types.
 You want the extracted data to retain the same structure, regardless of who sent the document.

-At Docxster, the model detects key fields, supports custom field creation, learns from corrections, and applies uniform formatting rules to keep your data consistent across vendors and sources.
+In Docxster, the model detects key fields, supports custom field creation, learns from corrections, and applies uniform formatting rules to keep your data consistent across vendors and sources.

 Step 4: Validate and review with confidence scores